denis-g/firefox-user.js/README.md

 ### chrome/userChrome.css

 - Added icon for sound-playing tab (animated)
-- Hide "All Tabs" button
+- Hide unused buttons from Tabs and Toolbars
 - Hide search engines from the search/url bar
 - Reduce space for tabs
 - Show tab close button on hover